ortizo-117/SCI_Map/README.md

 ![SCI_MAP Workflow](assets/flowchart.png)
 Figure 2.
 Summary of standarized steps for proecessing the data.
 Blue boxes represent FreeSurfer related outputs.
 Orange boxes represent bash scripts that need to be run in a WSL or linux environment.
 Purple boxes represent python scripts.
 Blue represents R scripts.
 Green represent .csv files.
 Finally, red represents the outputs that would be required to be sent for the meta analysis.

+### Step 0 (Optional): Defacing

+**Defacing** refers to the removal of facial features from MRI scans to protect patient identity.
+Defacing raw 3D T1-weighted images ensures that medical imaging data can be shared ethically across institutions while respecting and preserving the anonymity of each participant.
+This step is only necessary if you plan to share raw 3D T1 images with the Vancouver team for pipeline processing.
+Therefore, we will not go into detail on how to perform defacing here.
+However, tools such as [**pydeface**](https://github.com/poldracklab/pydeface), [**mri_deface**](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_deface), and [**fsl_deface**](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/fsl_deface) can be used to properly and ethically deface your images before sharing.

 ### Step 1: FreeSurfer Processing (recon_all.sh)

 **Note:** If you have already run FreeSurfer's recon-all on your data, you can skip this step and proceed directly to Step 2.
 However, ensure you have a working FreeSurfer installation as it will be required for Step 3.

-The initial processing step uses the `recon_all.sh` script located in the Preprocessing folder.
+The initial processing step uses the `recon_all.sh` script located in the Step_1_Preprocessing folder.
 This script can be run on:
 - Linux systems
 - Windows systems using Windows Subsystem for Linux (WSL)
   - Recommended: Ubuntu on WSL